what we do and how we came to be

 That’s when I decided to start something on my own, and that’s how my first character, Feyi Fay, was born.
 Feyi Fay is a Nigerian superhero fairy who travels the world helping kids solve their everyday problems from bullying to making friends.
 I later added a character called Captain Nosa to represent the boys.

 My goal with Teni & Tayo creations is to create a wide range of everyday products for kids, from pencil cases to underwear, and maybe even a TV show one day!
-I hope that these products appeal to children from all backgrounds and ethnic groups while at the same allowing black and African children to feel more seen, empowered, handsome, proud and eager to embrace their natural beauty.
+I hope that these products appeal to children from all backgrounds and ethnic groups while at the same allowing black and African children to feel more seen, empowered, and proud to be who they are.

 Thank you so much for stopping by and if you have any questions about anything, please don't hesitate to ask.